-18.5 Personal Leave
+18.7 Personal Leave

-- A. An employee may choose one (1) workday as a personal leave day each fiscal year if the employee has been continuously employed by the Employer for more than four (4) months. - B. The Employer will release the employee from work on the day selected for personal leave if: - 1.
-The employee has given at least fourteen (14) calendar days' written notice to the supervisor.
+- A. An employee may choose one (1) workday as a personal leave day each fiscal year - B. The Employer will release the employee from work on the day selected for personal leave if: - 1.
+The employee has given at least ten (10) calendar days' written notice to the supervisor.
 However, the supervisor has the discretion to allow a shorter notice period. - 2.
-The number of employees choosing a specific day off allows the Employer to continue its work efficiently and not incur overtime. - 3.
-For positions requiring backfill, the release from duty will not cause an increase in costs due to the need to provide coverage for the employee's absence. - C. Personal leave may not be carried over from one fiscal year to the next. - D. Personal leave is pro-rated for less than full-time employees. - E. The pay for a full-time employee's personal leave day is eight (8) hours. - F. Upon request, an employee will be approved to use part or all of their personal leave day for: - 1.
+The number of employees choosing a specific day off allows the Employer to continue its work efficiently and not incur overtime.

+- 3. For positions requiring backfill, the release from duty will not cause an increase in costs due to the need to provide coverage for the employee's absence. - C. Personal leave may not be carried over from one fiscal year to the next. - D. Personal leave is pro-rated for less than full-time employees. - E. The pay for an employee's personal leave day is equivalent to the employee's work shift on the day selected for the personal leave day. - F. Upon request, an employee will be approved to use part or all of their personal leave day for: - 1.
 The care of family members as required by the Family Care Act, WAC 296-130; - 2.
 Leave as required by the Military Family Leave Act, RCW 49.77 and in accordance with Article 19.13; or - 3.
 Leave as required by the Domestic Violence Leave Act, RCW 49.76. - 4.
 Any remaining portions of personal leave day must be taken as one (1) absence, not to exceed the work shift on the day of the absence.